agile-learning-institute/mentorHub-person-api/README.md

 [Here](./product-api-openapi.yaml) is the Swagger for the API

-[Here](https://github.com/orgs/agile-learning-institute/repositories?q=institute-person&type=all&sort=name) are the repositories in the person triplet
+[Here](https://github.com/orgs/agile-learning-institute/repositories?q=institute-person&type=all&sort=name) are the repositories in the person microservice.

 [here](https://github.com/orgs/agile-learning-institute/repositories?q=institute&type=all&sort=name) are all of the repositories in the [Institute](https://github.com/agile-learning-institute/institute/tree/main) system